-The graph at Figure 1 shows that the overall number of relevant RASFF notifications raised across the EU/EFTA in respect of unauthorised GM in consignments of rice and rice products from China has decreased since the measures were first introduced in 2008.
-A comparison of the RASFF notifications before and after the introduction of the measures show that there was rise in the number of notifications from 2008 to 2013 by Germany, the UK and Netherlands in particular, predominantly concerned with the unauthorised genetically modified rice 'Bt63'.
-Commission Decision 2013/287/EU extended the list of products and genetically modified rice varieties that fall under the scope of the measures and data relating to the period following this extension (i.e. from 2013 to the first quarter of 2018) shows an increase in RASFF notifications.
-This suggests that the measures from have been effective in identifying consignments of rice and rice products from China that contain unauthorised GM and in achieving the objective of preventing such non-compliant products from being placed on the EU market.
+- 7.3 The graph at Figure 1 shows that the overall number of relevant RASFF notifications raised across the EU/EFTA in respect of unauthorised GM in consignments of rice and rice products from China has decreased since the measures were first introduced in 2008. - 7.4 A comparison of the RASFF notifications before and after the introduction of the measures show that there was a rise in the number of notifications from 2008 to 2013 by Germany, the UK and Netherlands in particular, predominantly concerned with the unauthorised genetically modified rice 'Bt63'.
+Commission Decision 2013/287/EU extended the list of products and genetically modified rice varieties that fall under the scope of the measures and data relating to the period following this extension (i.e. from 2013 to the first quarter of 2018) shows a decrease in RASFF notifications.
+This suggests that the measures have been effective in preventing non-compliant rice and rice products containing unauthorised GM from being placed on the EU market, particularly as more products and genetically modified rice varieties fall within the scope of the measure than was the case under earlier measures.

-5.2 Incidences of unauthorised GM rice in consignments of rice and rice products from China reported by the UK
+Incidences of unauthorised GM rice in consignments of rice and rice products from China reported by the UK

-Figure 2: Incidences of unauthorised genetically modified rice in consignments from China reported by the UK 2006 - 2017
+Figure 2: Incidences of unauthorised genetically modified rice in consignments from China reported by the UK 2008- 2017

-The graph at Figure 2 has two distinct sections.
-The first, covering 2008 to 2012, is based on the RASFF dataset and the second, covering 2013 to 2017.
+- 7.5 The graph at Figure 2 has two distinct sections.
+The first, covering 2008 to 2012, is based on the RASFF dataset and the second, covering 2013 to 2017, is based on UK quarterly returns to the Commission.
 This is because Commission Implementing Decision 2008/289/EC required Member States to notify incidences of non-compliance under the RASFF whereas Commission Implementing Decision 2011/884/EU which replaced it requires incidence of non-compliance to be reported via quarterly returns to the Commission.
-Data for 2008 to 2012 is therefore based on RASFF notifications and data for 2013 to 2017 is based on data from quarterly returns sent to the Commission by the UK and whilst indicative of trends cannot be compared on a like for like basis.

-The RASFF data reflects a rise in notifications by the UK from 2008 to 2013 indicating that the measures were effective in helping identify non-compliant consignments.
+Data for 2008 to 2012 is therefore based on RASFF notifications and data for 2013 to 2017 is based on data from quarterly returns sent to the Commission by the UK and whilst indicative of trends cannot be compared on a like for like basis. - 7.6 The RASFF data reflects a rise in notifications by the UK from 2008 to 2013 indicating that the measures were effective in helping identify non-compliant consignments.
 Data from the quarterly returns from 2013 show an initial decrease in notifications from 2013 to 2015, followed by an increase of notifications from 2016, indicating the continued efficacy of the measures.

-5.3 Non-compliance identified by documentary and analytical checks on consignments of rice in rice products from China by all Member States
+Non-compliance identified by documentary and analytical checks on consignments of rice and rice products from China by all Member States